 Individuals often exhibit a variety of physical symptoms, including fatigue, fidgeting, headaches, nausea, numbness in hands and feet, muscle tension, muscle aches, difficulty swallowing, bouts of difficulty breathing, difficulty concentrating, trembling, twitching, irritability, agitation, sweating, restlessness, insomnia, hot flashes, and rashes and inability to fully control the anxiety.
 Living with generalized anxiety disorder can be a long-term challenge if untreated.

-Social phobia (also sometimes called social anxiety) is typified by extreme feelings of shyness and self-consciousness build into a powerful fear.
+Social Anxiety (also sometimes called social phobia) is typified by extreme feelings of shyness and self-consciousness build into a powerful fear.
 As a result, a person feels uncomfortable participating in everyday social situations.
-People with social phobia can usually interact easily with family and a few close friends.
+People with social anxiety can usually interact easily with family and a few close friends.
 But meeting new people, talking in a group, or speaking in public can cause their extreme shyness to kick in.
 With social phobia, a person's extreme shyness, self-consciousness, and fears of embarrassment get in the way of life.
-Instead of enjoying social activities, people with social phobia might dread them — and avoid some of them altogether.
+Instead of enjoying social activities, people with social anxiety might dread them — and avoid some of them altogether.

 Agoraphobia is a type of anxiety disorder in which and individual is avoiding situations that he/she are afraid might cause a panic attack.
 People with agoraphobia avoid being alone, leaving their home or any situation where they could feel trapped, embarrassed or helpless if they do panic.
 People with agoraphobia often have a hard time feeling safe in any public place, especially where crowds gather.
 The fears can be so overwhelming that some people may be essentially trapped in your own home.
 Although mostly thought to be a fear of public places, it is now believed that agoraphobia develops as a complication of panic attacks.